gradosevic/ag-custom-admin/readme.txt

 Added settings for fully customization of admin menus.

 = 1.0.1 =
-Better explainations in Settings page.
+Better explanations in Settings page.
 No changes in functionality.

 = 1.0 =
 Initial version.